chronicleworks/chronicle/docs/recording_provenance.md

-To record the responsibility of an `Editor` supervising an `Author`, we relate a responsible `Person` to another delegate `Person` Agent, using the `Role` `EDITOR` and specify a particular `Revision` activity.
+To record the responsibility of an `Editor` supervising an `Author`, we relate a responsible `Person` to another delegate `Person` Agent, using the `Role` `EDITOR`, and specify a particular `Revision` activity.
 The activity is not a required parameter - generic delegation between agents can be recorded.

 ```graphql